How to sing Demons

 Song DNA

 Before you record, know the numbers.
-This track relies heavily on the contrast between the intimate, low-volume verses and the explosive, anthemic chorus.
+This track requires stamina and strong breath support to maintain the power in the chorus.

 Difficulty